Reduction to master integrals via intersection numbers and polynomial expansions: Intersection numbers of Feynman integrals

 where $z_1,\ldots,z_n$ are a complete set of denominators of loop propagators and auxiliary denominators, such that any scalar product of the form $k_i\cdot k_j$ or $k_i\cdot p_j$ is a linear combination of the $z_i$.
 It follows that $n = L(L+1)/2 + LE$.
 The exponents $\alpha_j$ are \emph{integers}, which can be positive, negative or zero (negative exponents thus correspond to numerators).

 Because of the vanishing of total derivatives in dimensional regularization, we can write IBP identities~\cite{Tkachov:1981wb,Chetyrkin:1981qh}

 where $v^\mu = k_i^\mu$ or $v^\mu = p_i^\mu$.
 We can exploit these identities, possibly combined with Lorentz invariance identities~\cite{Gehrmann:1999as} and symmetry relations, to perform the decomposition of a given set of Feynman integrals to master integrals.
-The most widely used method, i.e.\ the Laporta algorithm~\cite{Laporta:2000dsw}, consists in writing a long list of linear identities of the form of eq.~\eqref{eq:lapibps} (and similar for Lorentz invariance identities and symmetries) for different choices of $v^\mu$ and $\alpha_j$ and combining them into a large and sparse system of linear equations satisfied by the integrals.
-The solution of such system yields the reduction to master integrals.
+The most widely used method, i.e.\ the Laporta algorithm~\cite{Laporta:2000dsw}, consists in writing a long list of linear identities of the form of eq.~\eqref{eq:lapibps} (and similar for Lorentz invariance identities and sometimes symmetries) for different choices of $v^\mu$ and $\alpha_j$ and combining them into a large and sparse system of linear equations satisfied by the integrals.
+The solution of such a system yields the reduction to master integrals (further modded out by symmetries, if included in the system).
 As mentioned, solving this system is one of the main bottlenecks of many higher-order predictions.
 Moreover, the vector-space structure obeyed by Feynman integrals is not manifest in this approach.

 In order to work in the framework of intersection theory, we need to rewrite eq.~\eqref{eq:feynint} into a representation that mimics the one in eq.~\eqref{eq:phiR}.
 Throughout this work, we use the Baikov representation~\cite{Baikov:1996iu}, which consists in changing the integration variables from loop momenta $k_j^\mu$ to propagators $z_i$.
 Other representations are also usable in this context, see e.g.~\cite{Lee:2013hzt,Caron-Huot:2021xqj,Caron-Huot:2021iev}.
 In the Baikov representation, Feynman integrals read